milinddethe15/milinddethe15.github.io/aboutme.md

 > We accept the love we think we deserve. &mdash; Stephen Chbosky, [The Perks of Being a Wallflower](https://www.imdb.com/title/tt1659337/)

 ### <a name="why-do-i-write">Why do I write? </a>
 There's no denying that right now, in the world, there's so much stress, depression, existential crisis and what not.
 I hope to reduce that, by even a teeny tiny bit if at all, with my writing.
 I love the concept of sharing.
 I want to share whatever small things I learn with everyone.
-I don't really know if they'll work for you or not, but I'll definitely share stuff which has worked for me.
+I don't really know if they'll work for you, but I'll definitely share stuff which has worked for me.
 So I guess it's worth a shot.

 ### The End
 (of my brain power for a while)